bdeignan/blog/_posts/2020-06-07-python-envs.md

 However, I always faced a few problems using conda:
 - What do I name the environment?
 - What _did_ I name the environment I want to activate?
-I never remembered and always refer to listing out all of my conda environemnts.
+I never remembered and always refer to listing out all of my conda environments.
 -	Will I use it for another project?
 Maybe.
 But almost always I did’t end up reusing environments for another project.

 When installing packages in your conda environment, another problem may soon become apparent.
 For example, I use the package [dotenv](https://pypi.org/project/python-dotenv/) quite a bit.
 However, `conda install python-dotenv` won't work.
 That's because you need to specify the channel – i.e. package repository – on which it can be found.
 In this case, it's on [Conda-Forge](https://conda-forge.org/).